How the right IT strategy can drive business growth

-How do you implement outcome-focused technology planning?
-Once you’ve changed the conversation and gathered the right people, follow these steps to implement a growth-oriented technology strategy.
+How do you implement outcome-focused information technology strategy?
+Once you’ve changed the conversation and gathered the right people, follow these steps to implement a growth-oriented technology roadmap.

 All planning begins with the desired goal in mind.
 Know what you are trying to achieve and then employ the steps to achieve the outcome.

 Develop and align technology standards and best practices.
 This sets a solid foundation and supports a consistent, reliable, and optimized technology environment.
 Your standards and best practices serve as the building blocks to achieving your goals.

 Conduct and document a thorough business review to align a technology environment that will facilitate objectives and desired outcomes.
 Ensure the technical infrastructure adheres to defined standards and best practices.
 In areas where it doesn’t fall in line with standards, make necessary changes.
 This ensures that your current business technology environment is in proper alignment.

 Review and/or update your strategic business goals.
 Document, map, and prioritize technology findings to uncover the most significant impact on your business goals.
 Identify impact areas and incorporate strategic IT initiatives into ongoing strategic planning.

 Define and execute a comprehensive Business Technology Strategy plan to include: strategic direction, budgeting, goals, outcomes, metrics, and accountability.
 This provides a complete, aligned business technology roadmap that enables your business to efficiently reach its business objectives.